vmsh0/wedge/README.md

 Things that need to be worked on:

-- Support loading keyboard layouts (maybe we can parse xkb files?)
+- Support loading keyboard layouts (maybe we can parse xkb files? or kbd files might be easier but less accurate)
 - Command line parameter to open files other than stdin

 ## License